 Remember: If you touch poison ivy, oak, or sumac plants and get their rash-causing oil on your skin, remove it as soon as possible.
 This will help prevent getting a rash.
 Make sure to also clean the oil from your clothes, tools, and anything else that touched the urushiol.
 This will help avoid spreading it to your skin.

 Poison ivy images:

 Where can you find poison ivy, oak and sumac plants?

-Grows throughout much of North America, including all Canadian provinces except Newfoundland (and the Territories) and all US states except Alaska, Oregon, Hawaii and California.
-The plants can grow as a shrub up to about 4 feet tall, as a groundcover, or as a climbing vine.
-The color of the three almond-shaped leaflets range from light to dark green and turn bright red in the fall.
-The plant's berries are a grayish-white color.
+Poison ivy grows across much of North America, excluding Newfoundland and certain regions.
+It exists as a shrub up to about 4 feet tall, a groundcover, or a climbing vine.
+The leaves consist of three almond-shaped leaflets.
+They range in color from light to dark green and transform to vibrant red in autumn.
+The berries are grayish-white.

-Poison oak is found along the Pacific Coast of North America including Washington, Oregon and California, and along the Atlantic Coast.
-Poison oak can grow as a dense shrub in open sunlight or a climbing vine in shaded areas.
-The three leaflets have scalloped edges resembling the leaves of a true oak and can be bronze, bright green, yellow-green or reddish depending on the season.
-The plant can produce greenish-white or tan berries.
+Poison oak grows along the Pacific and Atlantic Coasts of North America.
+Poison oak thrives as a shrub in sunny areas or a climbing vine in shaded regions.
+The three leaflets resemble true oak leaves.
+They can appear bronze, bright green, yellow-green, or reddish depending on the season.
+Poison oak will produce greenish-white or tan berries.

 Poison sumac grows in wet, flooded soils of the eastern United States.
 They may grow as far west as Idaho and north into Canada.
 It grows as compound leaves with 7-13 leaflets.
 You can identify poison versus regular sumac by its red-veined stems.
 This shrub produces small white or grey berries.